MORTGAGE RATES TODAY IN COLORADO

 Recommended: What to Know About Getting Preapproved for a Home Loan

-• Improve Your Credit Score: A credit score of 740 or above can translate to a lower mortgage rate.
-Take steps to improve your credit score, such as paying bills on time, reducing debt, and reviewing your credit report for errors.
+• Build Your Credit Score: A credit score of 740 or above can translate to a lower mortgage rate.
+Take steps to improve your credit score, such as paying bills on time and reducing debt.

 • Make a Larger Down Payment: Increasing your down payment may reduce your mortgage interest rate.
-In 2024, borrowers’ median down payment is 15%.
+In 2025, borrowers’ median down payment was 19%.
 With a down payment of 20% or more, you’ll also save money by avoiding private mortgage insurance.

 Colorado offers resources and programs to assist homebuyers, particularly first-time buyers and those with limited financial resources.
-(Don’t forget that to qualify for a first-time homebuyer usually means you haven’t owned a primary residence within the last three years.)
+To qualify as a first-time homebuyer usually means you haven’t owned a primary residence within the last three years.

 Colorado offers several programs to help first-time homebuyers save for a down payment and qualify for a mortgage.
 These programs include the Colorado Housing and Finance Authority (CHFA) FirstStep and FirstStep Plus.
 Qualified borrowers get a 30-year fixed-rate FHA loan along with the ability to get a deferred second loan to put toward their down payment or closing costs.